colderleo/hugepage_text_segment/README.md

 ./huge_demo
 ```
-after execute demo, you can check the demo's memory map info by the follwing cmd:
+after execute demo, you can check the demo's memory map with the follwing cmd:
 ```sh
 $ cat /proc/`pgrep huge_demo`/maps
 ```